 - Hip quivers are mandatory. - Arm guards are mandatory and must be worn on the contestant's bow arm (forearm) below the elbow. - 2.
 The following are permitted in ANY DIVISION. - Bows may be recurve, long or compound.
 Overdraws are allowed except the arrow tip must extend to beyond the pivot point of the bow grip at full draw.
-Maximum draw weight allowed in any archery division is 60 lbs. - Bow strings may have any number of strands and a serving with a nocking point (1 or 2 locators). - Arrow rests may be adjustable, and any moveable pressure button, pressure point or arrow plate and draw check indicator may be used on the bow provided they are not electronic and do not offer any additional aid in aiming.
+Maximum draw weight allowed in any archery division is 60 lbs - Bow strings may have any number of strands and a serving with a nocking point (1 or 2 locators). - Arrow rests may be adjustable, and any moveable pressure button, pressure point or arrow plate and draw check indicator may be used on the bow provided they are not electronic and do not offer any additional aid in aiming. - Arrows may be of any type, provided they subscribe to the accepted principle and meaning of the word "arrow" as used in target archery, and that arrows do not cause undue damage to target faces and buttresses.

-Permitted in any division (continued)

-Arrows may be of any type, provided they subscribe to the accepted principle and meaning of the word "arrow" as used in target archery, and that arrows do not cause undue damage to target faces and buttresses.
 An arrow consists of a nock, shaft, and arrowhead (point) with fletching, and if desired, cresting.
 Only target points or bullet-shaped points are permitted.
 Each archer's arrow must be marked or identifiable.
-Wooden arrows will not be used in compound bows.

-• Stabilizers are permitted provided they do not serve as a string guide, touch anything but the bow, or present any obstacle to other archers on the shooting line.
+Wooden arrows will not be used in compound bows. - Stabilizers are permitted provided they do not serve as a string guide, touch anything but the bow, or present any obstacle to other archers on the shooting line.
 The term stabilizer shall also include counterbalancing weights.
-In 3-D archery events, only one stabilizer may be used.
-The stabilizer shall be no more than 12 inches long, and extend no more than 12 inches from the point of attachment to the riser of the bow.
-There is no stabilizer length limit in target archery events.
-The picture below shows an example of an allowed 3-D archery stabilizer.

-- Accessories may include finger protection, dress shields, a bow sling, tassels, and foot markers (not protruding more than one centimeter).
-Release aids are permitted only in Release Aid Divisions.
-Release aids must be operated manually by depressing a trigger with a finger or thumb. - The following are allowed ONLY IN THE SIGHTED DIVISIONS of this Tournament: - Peeps and buttons not exceeding 1 centimeter in diameter may be used. - Bow sights may be attached to the bow for the purpose of aiming (windage and elevation), but must NOT incorporate a prism, lens, magnifying, or electronic devices.
+There is no stabilizer length limit in target archery events. - Accessories may include finger protection, dress shields, a bow sling, tassels, and foot markers (not protruding more than one centimeter).
+Release aids are permitted only in Open Divisions.
+Release aids must be operated manually by depressing a trigger with a finger or thumb. - 3.
+The following are allowed ONLY IN THE SIGHTED DIVISIONS of this Tournament: - Peeps and buttons not exceeding 1 centimeter in diameter may be used. - Bow sights may be attached to the bow for the purpose of aiming (windage and elevation), but must NOT incorporate a prism, lens, magnifying, or electronic devices.
 No laser or beam sights are allowed. - Bowmarks are a single mark made on the bow for the purpose of aiming and are considered to be sights.
 Such a mark may be made in pencil, tape, or any other suitable marking material.
-A plate or tape with distance marking may be mounted on the bow as a guide for marking, but must not in any way offer any additional aid.
+A plate or tape with distance marking may be mounted on the bow as a guide for marking but must not in any way offer any additional aid.